ESA-APEx/apex_documentation/propagation/usecases.md

 ---

-## Use Case 1: Transforming existing desktop software into an on-demand, reusable, APEx-compliant service
+## Use Case 1: Transforming an existing toolbox into an on-demand, reusable, APEx-compliant service

 ### Problem

-* A project has been using desktop software to perform EO data processing tasks but now wants to deploy this software as an [on-demand service](index.md#what-is-an-on-demand-service) in a cloud-based, APEx-compliant environment.
+A project has been using a toolbox to perform EO data processing tasks but now wants to integrate a specific set of features from this toolbox into an openEO processing graph or include it within a CWL workflow.

-* A project is already utilizing APEx-compliant technology and seeks to integrate features from non-APEx-compliant, desktop-based software into their workflow or algorithm.

 ### Examples

 *

 ### Solution
-The [APEx Toolbox Cloudfication](toolboxcloud.md) service aims to convert features from desktop based software into cloud-based services that adhere to APEx standards, enabling seamless integration with cloud resources and existing platforms.
+The [APEx Toolbox Cloudfication](toolboxcloud.md) service aims to convert a subset of features from an existing toolbox into cloud-based services that comply with APEx standards, enabling seamless integration with cloud resources and existing platforms.
+The cloudification efforts focus on the core functions provided by the toolbox and do not include user interface elements.

 ### Outcome
-Key features of the desktop software become accessible via openEO or as an OGC Application Package, allowing the project to utilize these features as reusable, on-demand services on existing hosting platforms.
+Key features of the toolbox become accessible via an openEO process or as an OGC Application Package, allowing the project to utilize these features as reusable, on-demand services on existing hosting platforms.

 ---